nas5w/typeofnan-javascript-quizzes/content/questions/arrow-functions/index.md

 <!-- explanation -->

-Arrow functions do not bind their own this, instead, they inherit the one from the parent scope, which is called "lexical scoping".
-That is the reason that the this in getBreed refers to the global object.
+The `this` inside an arrow function does not depend on how the function was called.
+Instead, they inherit the `this` of the parent scope.
+This is called "lexical scoping".
+In sloppy mode, `this` on the top level refers to the global object, so `getBreed`'s `this.breed` refers to the `breed` property on the global object, which doesn't exist.